-Infrared (IR) light is electromagnetic radiation with a wavelength longer than that of visible light, measured from the nominal edge of visible red light at 0.74 micrometres ( Âµm), and extending conventionally to 300 Âµm.
-These wavelengths correspond to a frequency range of approximately 1 to 400 THz, and include most of the thermal radiation emitted by objects near room temperature.
-Microscopically, IR light is typically emitted or absorbed by molecules when they change their rotational-vibrational movements.
+Infrared (IR) light is electromagnetic radiation with a wavelength longer than that of visible light, measured from the nominal edge of visible red light at 0.74 micrometres ( µm), and extending conventionally to 300 µm.
+These wavelengths correspond to a frequency range of approximately 1 to 400 THz,

 Sunlight at zenith provides an irradiance of just over 1 kilowatt per square meter at sea level.
 Of this energy, 527 watts is infrared radiation, 445 watts is visible light, and 32 watts is ultraviolet radiation.